-Summer school is nothing more than programs or lessons sponsored by a school during the summer.
-The purpose of summer school differs from the school and the student.
+Summer school refers to programs or lessons sponsored by a school during the summer months.
+The purpose of summer school varies based on the school and the student.

-While there is a perception among some parents and students that summer school is strictly for those students who failed a class during the regular school year or are low-achievers and at risk of falling behind, that is not true.
+While there is a common misconception that summer school is strictly for students who failed a class during the regular school year, or low achievers at risk of falling behind, that is not true.